crate/crate-python/docs/by-example/sqlalchemy/advanced-querying.rst

 :ref:`crate-reference:fulltext-indices` take the contents of one or more fields and split it up into tokens that are used for fulltext-search.
 The transformation from a text to separate tokens is done by an analyzer.
-In order to create fulltext search queries we need to create a table with a :ref:`fulltext index with an analyzer <crate-reference:sql_ddl_index_fulltext>`.
+In order to conduct fulltext search queries, we need to create a table with a :ref:`fulltext index with an analyzer <crate-reference:sql_ddl_index_fulltext>`.

 .. code-block:: sql